Chinese white shrimp

 It was formerly known as Cancer chinensis, Penaeus chinensis and Penaeus orientalis, but has been reassigned to Fenneropenaeus.

-Conservation Status
+Conservation status

 In response to the decimation of the species due to disease and overfishing, China began releasing juvenile F. chinensis in an effort to increase the corresponding annual catch starting in 1984.
-The program produced considerable results, with an average release of approximately 600 million and catch of 720 trillion annually as of 2006.
+The program produced considerable results, with an average release of approximately 600 million and catch of 720 tonnes annually as of 2006.